Government Plates

 Government Plates is the third studio album by experimental hip hop group Death Grips.
 It was released for free download on November 13, 2013.
 It was also uploaded by the band to multiple file sharing sites, and music videos for every song were uploaded to the band's YouTube page.
 On January 14, 2014, Government Plates was made available for purchase through iTunes.
-The album has sold 13,000 copies as of March 2015.
+The album has sold over 13,000 copies as of March 2015.

 Background

 On May 10, 2013, it was announced that Death Grips drummer Zach Hill was working on a third Death Grips studio album while writing, directing, and scoring a film.
 On July 8, it was announced that Death Grips had launched their own record label, Third Worlds.
 The label was created through "a unique relationship with Harvest/Capitol" with a deal to be distributed by Caroline Records.
 It was also revealed that the album would be released the following year.
 On August 21, the album's only single "Birds" was made available for free download.
 The song is notably built around a heavily edited sample of a guitar riff played by English actor Robert Pattinson, who used Hill's iPhone to record it.